Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Evaluation metrics and experimental results

-This measure is conservative, in the sense that high scores always imply good solutions, but good solutions do not always receive a high score, as illustrated in Fig.~\ref{fig:pos_bench_B} (and thus future research may wish to explore improved metrics).
-Fig.~\ref{fig:pos_bench_A} presents these quantitative results, with various noise levels the exceed half the average edge length.
+} where the weights are as defined in Eq.~\ref{eq:min_svd_rigid_weights}.
+This measure is conservative, in the sense that high scores always imply good solutions, but good solutions do not always receive high scores, as illustrated in Fig.~\ref{fig:pos_bench_B}.
+Future research may wish to explore improved metrics for such circumstances.

+In summary, we use the mating measures $Q_{precision}$ and $Q_{recall}$ from Eq.~\ref{eq:mating_metrics} and the positions metric $Q_{pos}$ from Eq.~\ref{eq:solution_score} as our quantitative measures for evaluating puzzle solutions.
+Next, we apply them to different test cases.